Rui-Zhang1997/python-intro/python.md

 ```
 The value of `expression` is returned from the function (if it does not return anything, for example if it is a print statement, it returns None).
 Lambdas can also be assigned to variables as well.
 ### Comprehensions
 One of Python's most powerful tools is its ability to perform comprehensions.
-These are very useful when one wishes to produce a list from a dataset.
+These are very useful when one wishes to perform an operation on a list to produce another list.
 For example, let us make a list of the squares of numbers from 0 to 9.
 ```c
 // IN C: